• Skip to primary navigation

 Accept-Encoding: gzip;q=1.0, identity; q=0.5, *;q=0

-If an Accept-Encoding field is present in a request, and if the server cannot send a response which is acceptable according to the Accept-Encoding header, then the server SHOULD send an error response with the 406 (Not Acceptable) status code.
+If an Accept-Encoding the field is present in a request, and if the server cannot send a response that is acceptable according to the Accept-Encoding header, then the server SHOULD send an error response with the 406 (Not Acceptable) status code.

 200 OK